x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/in-place-and-litigation-holds.md

 Users can use Outlook and Outlook Web App to set up email forwarding for their mailbox.
 Email forwarding lets users configure their mailbox to forward email messages sent to their mailbox to another mailbox located in or outside of their organization.
 Email forwarding can be configured so that any message sent to the original mailbox isn't copied to that mailbox and is only sent to the forwarding address.

 If email forwarding is set up for a mailbox and messages aren't copied to the original mailbox, what happens if the mailbox is on hold?
-The behavior is different based on whether the mailbox is in an Exchange 2013 or Exchange Online organization.
+The behavior is different based on whether the mailbox is in an Exchange Server or Exchange Online organization.

 - **Exchange Online** The hold settings for the mailbox are checked during the delivery process.
 If the message meets the hold criteria for the mailbox, a copy of the message is saved to the Recoverable Items folder.
 That means you can use In-Place eDiscovery to search the original mailbox to find messages that were forwarded to another mailbox.

-- **Exchange 2013** If messages are forwarded to another mailbox and not copied to the original mailbox, they aren't captured and copied to the Recoverable Items folder.
+- **Exchange Server** If messages are forwarded to another mailbox and not copied to the original mailbox, they aren't captured and copied to the Recoverable Items folder.
 That means forwarded messages won't be returned in an In-Place eDiscovery search.
-To address this issue, Exchange 2013 organizations can consider removing the ability for users to configure email forwarding.
+To address this issue, Exchange Server organizations can consider removing the ability for users to configure email forwarding.

 [Return to top](in-place-and-litigation-holds.md#BKMK_TOC)

 ## Preserving archived Lync content
 <a name="lync"> </a>

-Exchange 2013, Microsoft Lync 2013 and Microsoft SharePoint 2013 provide an integrated preservation and eDiscovery experience that allows you to preserve and search for items across the different data stores.
-Exchange 2013 allows you to archive Lync Server 2013 content in Exchange, removing the requirement of having a separate SQL Server database to store archived Lync content.
+Exchange Server, Microsoft Lync 2013 and Microsoft SharePoint 2013 provide an integrated preservation and eDiscovery experience that allows you to preserve and search for items across the different data stores.
+Exchange Server allows you to archive Lync Server 2013 content in Exchange, removing the requirement of having a separate SQL Server database to store archived Lync content.
 The integrated hold and eDiscovery capability in SharePoint 2013 allows you to preserve and search data across all stores from a single console.

-When you place an Exchange 2013 mailbox on In-Place Hold or Litigation Hold, Microsoft Lync 2013 content (such as instant messaging conversations and files shared in an online meeting) are archived in the mailbox.
-If you search the mailbox using the eDiscovery Center in Microsoft SharePoint 2013 or In-Place eDiscovery in Exchange 2013, any archived Lync content matching the search query is also returned in search results.
+When you place an Exchange Server mailbox on In-Place Hold or Litigation Hold, Microsoft Lync 2013 content (such as instant messaging conversations and files shared in an online meeting) are archived in the mailbox.
+If you search the mailbox using the eDiscovery Center in Microsoft SharePoint 2013 or In-Place eDiscovery in Exchange Server, any archived Lync content matching the search query is also returned in search results.
 You can also restrict the search to Lync content archived in the mailbox.

-To enable archiving of Lync content in Exchange 2013 mailbox, you must configure Lync 2013 integration with Exchange 2013.
+To enable archiving of Lync content in Exchange Server mailbox, you must configure Lync 2013 integration with Exchange Server.
 For details, see the following topics:

 - [Planning for Archiving](https://technet.microsoft.com/en-us/library/jj205069%28v=ocs.15%29)